hieptl/netflix-clone/README.md

 export default Row;
 ```
 > 4th NOTE:
-> - In the case, we have to create different rows with different data (images, title and so on), we have to dupplicate this component to many "Row" components.
+> - In case, we have to create different rows with different data (images, title, and so on), we have to duplicate this component to many "Row" components.
 >
 > - As mentioned before, __the component should be reusable__.
 It means that we need to make the current "Row" component be reusable instead of creating a new one.

 > 5th NOTE:
-> - We are hardcoding the data in "Row" component.
+> - We are hardcoding the data in the "Row" component.
 >
 > - We need to get some real data to make the application be realistic.
 >
-> - In this course, we need to know how to integrate with Firebase first and then we will comeback to our "Row" component later.
+> - In this course, we need to know how to integrate with Firebase first, and then we will come back to our "Row" component later.

 - Step 4: Install Firebase package from npm by running 'npm install --save firebase".

-- Step 5: Create "firebase" inside src folder.
+- Step 5: Create "firebase" inside the src folder.

-- Step 6: Create "firebase.js" file inside "firebase" folder with the following content.
+- Step 6: Create a "firebase.js" file inside the "firebase" folder with the following content.

 ```js
 import firebase from 'firebase';